 f.
-Conflict with the provisions of an adopted

-Habitat Conservation Plan, Natural

-Community Conservation Plan, or other $\boxtimes$

-approved local, regional, or state habitat

-conservation plan?

-Discussion: There are no Habitat Conservation Plans or other related plans applicable in the City of Paso Robles.

-V. CULTURAL RESOURCES: Would the project:

-a.
-Cause a substantial adverse change in the significance of a historical resource as defined in §15064.5? $\boxtimes$ b.
-Cause a substantial adverse change in the significance of an archaeological resource pursuant to §15064.5? $\boxtimes$ c.
-Directly or indirectly destroy a unique paleontological resource or site or unique geologic feature? $\boxtimes$ d.
-Disturb any human remains, including those interred outside of formal cemeteries? $\boxtimes$
+Conflict with the provisions of an adopted Habitat Conservation Plan, Natural Community Conservation Plan, or other approved local, regional, or state habitat conservation plan?
+Discussion: There are no Habitat Conservation Paso Robles. on Plans or ot ther related plans applicable in th ⊠ e City of - - - V. CULTURAL RESOURCES: Would the pro ject: a.
+Cause a substantial adverse change in the significance of a historical resource as defined in §15064.5? \boxtimes b.
+Cause a substantial adverse change in the significance of an archaeological resource pursuant to §15064.5? \boxtimes C. Directly or indirectly destroy a unique paleontological resource or site or unique geologic feature? \boxtimes d. \boxtimes